Karan666/Rhythmic-Beats-The-Interactive-Drum-Kit/README.md

 1. HTML
 2. CSS
 3. JavaScript

-4. Credits
+Credits:
-5. The drum sounds used in this project are from FreeSound.
+The drum sounds used in this project are from FreeSound.
-6. The fonts used are from Google Fonts.
+The fonts used are from Google Fonts.

 License:
 This project is licensed under the MIT License.